 Finding compatible partners is a serious problem for asexual people.
 It may or may not be difficult to find someone with similar interests or a compatible personality, but then the sex topic has to come up and throw a wrench in your happiness.

-Fortunately, there are plenty of dating sites that may help with asexual dating.
+Fortunately, there are plenty of dating sites for asexual individuals.
 You don't have to suffer from being involuntarily alone forever.
-Both asexual dating sites and conventional dating sites can increase your likelihood of finding a match.
+Both dating sites for asexual individuals and conventional dating sites can increase your likelihood of finding a match.

 That's what this article will show you.
 You'll learn how to seek out like-minded individuals.
 You'll find out how to compromise when your partner is sexually-inclined.
-You'll even discover some valuable tips for overcoming the challenges of asexual dating.
+You'll even discover some valuable tips for overcoming the challenges of dating as an asexual individual.
 Let's jump in and see which of your dating hurdles can be knocked over right away.

-One of the primary benefits of utilizing a dating site is that it can help you to find like-minded partners.
+One of the primary benefits of utilizing a dating site is that it can help you find like-minded partners.
 Online dating sites allow you to sort potential dates by your criteria, meaning you can weed out some definite mismatches right from the start.
 Asexuals are among a minority, and chances are you're more likely to find partners who are not asexual than those who are.
-That's where asexual dating sites, in particular, can help you narrow down your search.
+That's where dating sites for asexual individuals, in particular, can help you narrow down your search.

-Another way that asexual dating sites help is not in narrowing down partners, but widening your search range.
+Another way that dating sites for asexual individuals help is not narrowing down partners but widening your search range.
 This is especially important for asexuals because it's so hard to find other asexual individuals.
-In any given location, it's a small chance that you'll run into another asexual person, and even if you do, what are the chances they'll be someone you get along with?
+In any given location, it's a small chance that you'll run into another asexual individual, and even if you do, what are the chances they'll be someone you get along with?

-Of course, if you identify as an asexual, you don't necessarily need to or have to use an asexual dating site instead of other, more inclusive sites.
-It is possible for asexual individuals to form relationships with partners who experience sexual attraction.
-In fact, most asexual people who develop relationships do so with sexual individuals with whom they must compromise on how sexual their relationship is.
+Of course, if you identify as an asexual, you don't necessarily need to use dating sites for asexual individuals instead of other, more inclusive sites.
+Asexual individuals can form relationships with partners who experience sexual attraction.
+In fact, most asexual people who develop relationships do so with sexual individuals who must compromise on how sexual their relationship is.

 Discussing Sexual Compromise